zhangzibin/cu-nmf/README.md

 # Usage
 The input matrix is store in a .txt file in sparse format.
-Each line is a non-zero value with its row index and column index.
+The firsr line is row and column number.
+Then Each line is a non-zero value with its row index and column index.
+All numbers are split by a blank.
 The Index is 0 based.
 For example, text.txt.

 You should use nvcc to compile the code, so make sure cuda is installed and environment is correctly setted.